Skip to main content

 Q. What can I do if I’ve been waiting more than 90 days for my OPT authorization?

 A. You can always check your case status online at the USCIS website Case Status Online.
-OPT applications typically remain in “Initial Review Status” until approved.
-Applications cannot be expedited by USCIS as they do not currently have an option to request expedited review of the I-765.
+OPT applications typically remain in "Pending" or “Initial Review Status” until approved.

 Q. May I cancel my OPT application once I have applied?

-A. Yes, you may request that the OPT application be withdrawn and the recommendation in SEVIS be cancelled, but only if you have recently mailed it to USCIS and it has not been approved.
+A. Yes, you may request that the OPT application be withdrawn and the recommendation in SEVIS be cancelled, but only if you have recently mailed/filed online with USCIS and it has not been approved.
 Contact your International Student Advisor in ISSS as soon as possible if you need to cancel the OPT application with your reason(s) for cancellation and what your next plans are which may include exiting the U.S. Once your OPT application has been approved by USCIS, it cannot be cancelled or withdrawn.
-Please e-mail isss-opt@mail.wvu.edu if needed.
+Please e-mail isss-opt@mail.wvu.edu as needed.

 Q. Can I begin working before I receive the Employment Authorization Document (EAD)?